The Blog Sidebar contains links to Filming Location posts. These include:

 Coming Soon!
 Fourth Edition of this book, June, 2017 (after Season 3 has aired).

 Vince Gilligan and company are using architectural and other background features to comment upon and complement various “Breaking Bad” and “Better Call Saul” scenes.
 Glass Block Windows are a favorite tool, as well as Pueblo Deco archways, tin ceilings, and commercial clerestory strip windows.
-This video describes an attempt to create a Visual Shorthand Vocabulary to help interpret these features.
+This video from mid-February 2017 describes an attempt to create a Visual Shorthand Vocabulary to help interpret these features.

 Streamline Moderne and Jimmy McGill